Techtonica/curriculum/roles-in-tech/developer-advocate.md

 ### Motivation

 A developer evangelist is a spokesperson, mediator and translator between a company and both its technical staff and outside developers.
-It's not always about writing codes.
+It's not always about writing code.
 What if you don't write codes?
 You can still set your position in your dream companies like Google.
 All the top companies or you may say brands have a position of "Developer Advocate".
 And on following the correct steps you can be one of them.